Mortimer333/Dito/README.md

 Any variable you would use in HTML or CSS must be defined in **Main Observables** - `$` and `$css`.

 Any class created from `DitoElement` has access to these variables inside their instance (as well as other functionality).
 Anything defined in `$` will be available in template and anything defined in `$css` will be available in styles _(separation of those file was made to avoid re-renders without any change)_.

-Try to save in `$` and `$css` only variables that appear in files as any change which results in different value assigned to the attribute will call for re-render of the component's template or styles.
+Templates can only access attributes defined in `$` and methods, styles can access attributes defined in `$css` and methods.
+Any change to `$` will make template re-render, any change in `$css` will make styles to re-render.

 #### Functionality:
 ```js